-The Company provides competitive annual incentive compensation as a percent of base salary based on achievement of certain objective performance goals established by the Compensation Committee each year in order to motivate attainment of short-term goals, link annual cash compensation to achievement of the annual priorities and reward individual performance and contribution.
+The Company provides competitive annual incentive compensation as a percent of base salary based on achievement of certain objective performance goals established by the Compensation Committee each year in order to motivate attainment of short-term goals, link annual cash compensation to achievement of annual priorities and reward individual performance and contributions.

 At the beginning of each year, a comprehensive operating plan is developed, which contains estimates for the Company's projected performance for the year, by reviewing the Company's historical performance, trends in the automotive aftermarket and retail industry and the performance of industry peers and other comparable companies.
-The targets for the incentive compensation plans set by the Compensation Committee generally correspond to this operating plan; the comprehensive operating plan for the 2017 fiscal year was approved by the Board in February of 2017, and reflects the projected results for the 2017 fiscal year.
-The Company's actual performance in each of the target areas is compared to the individual targets predetermined by the Compensation Committee, in order to determine the incentive amount, if any, achieved by each executive officer.
+The targets for the incentive compensation plans set by the Compensation Committee generally correspond to this operating plan.
+The comprehensive operating plan for the 2018 fiscal year was approved by the Board in February of 2018 and reflects the projected results for the 2018 fiscal year.
+The Company's actual performance in each of the target areas is compared to the individual targets predetermined by the Compensation Committee to determine the incentive amount, if any, earned by each executive officer.
 Upon achievement of such performance goals, executive officers receive incentive compensation based upon a percentage of their respective base salaries for the attainment of a defined performance goal.
-The overall potential value varies depending upon the executive's position; however, under the Company's 2017 Incentive Award Plan, the maximum aggregate amount of cash compensation, which may be paid to any one participant in any year in respect of all awards that are intended to constitute performance-based compensation under Section

-162(m) ("Section 162(m)") of the Internal Revenue Code of 1986, as amended (the "Code"), is \$10,000,000.
-For 2017, the Company's Chief Executive Officer had a cumulative target of 100% of his base salary, and its Co-Presidents and Chief Financial Officer had cumulative targets of 80% of their individual base salaries, which were, in each case, the same salary targets applicable in 2016.
-The Board sets performance target achievement levels for its executives that are challenging enough to require strong and consistent effort by the executives in order to be achieved and such that the Company's actual performance above projections would result in payouts above target levels and would likely also result in an increase in total shareholder value.
-Over the last five years, annual incentive payouts under the executive incentive compensation plan have been below target one time and exceeded target four times, ranging from 15% to 245% of target during this period of time, and over that same period, the value of the Company's stock, and associated shareholder value, increased over 169%.
+The overall potential value varies depending upon the executive's position; however, under the Company's 2017 Incentive Award Plan, the maximum aggregate amount of cash compensation that may be paid to any one participant in any year is \$10,000,000.
+For 2018, the Company's Chief Executive Officer, Mr. Johnson, and Chief Operating Officer, Mr. Shaw, had cumulative targets of 100% of their individual base salaries, and its Chief Financial Officer had a cumulative target of 80% of his individual base salary, which were, in each case, the same position level salary targets applicable in 2017.
+The Board sets performance target achievement levels for its executives that are challenging enough to require strong and consistent effort by the executives to be achieved and such that the Company's actual performance above projections would result in payouts above target levels and would likely also result in an increase in total shareholder value.
+Over the last five years, annual incentive payouts under the executive incentive compensation plan have been below target one time and exceeded target four times, ranging from 15% to 245% of target during this period of time, and over that same period, the value of the Company's stock, and associated shareholder value, increased 168%.

-The performance metrics, weighting, targets, actual results and achievement levels utilized by the Compensation Committee for calculating NEO incentive compensation for the year ended December 31, 2017, are identified in the table below:
+The performance metrics, weighting, targets, actual results and achievement levels utilized by the Compensation Committee for calculating the incentive compensation payable to each of the NEOs for the year ended December 31, 2018, are identified in the table below:

-Performance Metric Weight (%) Threshold Target Actual Achievement (%) Comparable store sales (a) 30 2.4% 4.0% 1.4% Operating income (in thousands) (b) 30 \$ 1,799,000 \$ 1,867,000 \$ 1,716,271 Return on invested capital (c) 20 32.85% 34.92% 32.47% Free cash flow (in thousands) (d) 20 \$ 758,000 \$ 959,000 \$ 889,059 14.8 100 14.8
+Performance Metric Weight (%) Threshold Target Actual Achievement (%) Comparable store sales (a) 30 1.5 % 3.0 % 3.8 % 42.5 Adjusted operating income (in thousands) (b) 30 \$ 1,707,000 \$ 1,777,000 \$ 1,803,481 39.5 Return on invested capital (c) 20 35.69 % 37.86 % 39.59 % 32.0 Free cash flow (in thousands) (d) 20 \$ 947,000 \$ 1,154,000 \$ 1,188,584 22.5 100 136.5

-(a) Calculated based on the change in sales of stores open at least one year and exclude sales of specialty machinery, sales to independent parts stores and sales to Team Members.
+Calculated based on the change in sales for stores open at least one year and exclude sales of specialty machinery, sales to independent parts stores and sales to Team Members.

-The following table summarizes the 2017 performance incentive compensation plan salary targets and the resulting payouts for each of the Company's NEOs who participated in the plan:
+The following table summarizes the 2018 performance incentive compensation plan salary targets and the resulting payouts for each of the Company's NEOs who participated in the plan: